ThembaMtshelwane/staff-vault/README.md

       npm install

 4. Set up your environment variables:
-Create a .env file in both backend and frontend directories with the necessary configurations (e.g., MongoDB URI, JWT secret).
+Create a .env file in both the backend and frontend directories with the necessary configurations (e.g. PORT, ADMIN_PASSWORD, USER_PASSWORD, MONGO_URI, JWT_SECRET).

 5. Run the project:
    ```bash